 First, as with the exterior walls, the interior walls should be drawn with a line thickness of 6.
-TouchDraw will remember that the last stroke size we worked with was 6; however, it is good to know that the attributes (stroke, fill, text, etc...) for a shape can be set before creating it.
-In this case, had the stroke thickness been changed in the meantime, you could set the stroke thickness for all new lines drawn by opening the Stroke Menu and setting the Stroke Size as done in a previous step.
+TouchDraw will remember that the last used stroke size was 6; however, it is good to know that the attributes (stroke, fill, text, etc...) for a shape can be set before creating it.
+In this case, had the stroke thickness been changed in the meantime, the stroke thickness could be set for all new lines drawn by opening the Stroke Panel and setting the Stroke Size as done previously.

 Second, the Line Tool will need to be used to create the interior walls, as shown by the highlighted item in the screenshot below.

 From the dimensions shown above, we know that the first interior wall is 15 ft down from the top left of the drawing (and also 15 ft up from the bottom left) and 4 ft long.
-As with drawing a rectangle, we can tap and drag to create a line.
+As with drawing a rectangle, touch and drag to create a line.

-If the Overlay Feature is still enabled, all overlays applicable to the line will appear after it has been drawn.
-The angle, length, start points, and end points of the line can be edited.
-As before, either drag the blue handles or use the overlays to edit the location of the line.
+The angle, length, start points, and end points of the line can be edited after it has been drawn.
+As before, either drag the blue handles or use the Geometry Panel (as shown above) to edit the location of the line.